Damascus, Georgia

 Damascus is a city in Early County, Georgia, United States.
 The population was 212 in the 2020 census, down from 254 in the 2010 census.

 History

 An early variant name was Kestler.
 An act of Georgia General Assembly officially changed the name to Damascus in 1914.
 The present name is a transfer from nearby Old Damascus, which it was named for Damascus, Syria.
 Old Damascus would be bypassed when a new railroad line was being built through the area.

 In 2021, an EF2 tornado struck the area south of town, causing major damage and injuring five people.

 On June 14, 2023, a tornado struck the town destroying a home and slightly injuring three people.

+Flag

+On May 19, 2026, Damascus adopted a new flag.

 Geography

 Damascus is located in eastern Early County at (31.298580, -84.717429).
 Georgia State Route 45 passes through the community, leading north 10 mi to Arlington and south 9 mi to Colquitt.
 Georgia State Route 200 also passes through the center of town, leading east 24 mi to Newton and northwest 15 mi to Blakely, the Early County seat.

 According to the United States Census Bureau, Damascus has a total area of 4.6 km2, of which 0.02 km2, or 0.48%, is water.